Thailand Phuket

 • Phuket Old Town – Cultural area with more affordable accommodation for those who don’t need to stay near the water.
 It’s also more convenient for boat trips from here.

-Search for the cheapest and best hotels in Phuket here.
+Search for the best hotels in Phuket here.

 Alex, Victoria and Adrian on Phuket in Thailand